AscendingPassage.com HOME PAGE.

 by David Roberts, 1839.

-In approaching it, the huge hotels erected on all sides--even on the
+In approaching Aswan the huge hotels erected on all sides charm the eye of the traveler, greeting him

 with their welcoming signs, which can be seen a league away.
 True,